trinodb/trino/docs/src/main/sphinx/connector/kafka-tutorial.rst

 Update the ``etc/kafka/tpch.customer.json`` file to add fields for the message, and restart Trino.
-As the fields in the message are JSON, it uses the ``json`` data format.
+As the fields in the message are JSON, it uses the ``JSON`` data format.
 This is an example, where different data formats are used for the key and the message.

 .. code-block:: json